weedu230/reqbot/README.md

     ```

 3.  **Set up environment variables:**
-    Create a `.env` file in the root of your project and add your Google AI API key:
+    Create a `.env` file in the root of your project and add your Google AI API key.
+You can get a key from [Google AI Studio](https://aistudio.google.com/app/apikey).
-    ```
+    ```.env
     GEMINI_API_KEY=your_google_ai_api_key_here
     ```